PrincetonUniversity/lucid/tutorials/interp/01monitor/readme.md

 #### Usage

-Finally, to run the program, make sure that you have docker and the lucid-docker image installed, then run `make interp`.
+Finally, run the program with `make interp`.
+Or, if you're using docker, `make interp_docker`

 **Expected output**